TakeprofitTechnology/ReleaseNotes/Drawdown Limit MT4.md

 # Drawdown Limit MT4

+## Version 25.11.12.32 (12 November, 2025)
+### Features
+* Drawdown Comment feature has been added for marking the accounts affected by the plugin.

 ## Version 25.06.27.44 (27 June, 2025)
 ### Changes
 * Added readable falal log message for license exceptions.